jzsides/Quantower-Examples/README.md

 ## Strategies
 Breakout.cs - Rangebar breakout trader.
 Included to show a method to process range bars in a strategy.
+Opens a position when a bar closes above or below the box.
+A bar close is detected using the HistoricalData.NewHistoryItem event.
+This signals the start of a new bar.
+The code checks the close of the previous bar during the NewHistoryItem event.
-Not tested.
-Future needs - exit/reverse on opposite breakout.
+Future needs - more testing. exit/reverse on opposite breakout.
 Add metrics to track PNL.